SSyncropel Docs

 Audience

-This page is for the operator standing up an spl serve instance for real work — laptop, server, container, or a hosted Fly Machine.
+This page is for the operator standing up an spl serve instance for real work — laptop, server, container, or a Syncropic-hosted instance.
 It covers the lifecycle from spl init to teardown without re-deriving the architecture from first principles.

 If something is broken right now, jump to Recovery on the runbook page.
 The lifecycle below assumes you're starting clean.

-The four kernel loops.
-State is fold(records); none of the loops mutate anything outside the record log.
+The four engine loops.
+State is computed from records; none of the loops mutate anything outside the record log.

-The crate boundaries follow the same layering.
-Nothing above depends on anything below it; the kernel is portable along any of the dashed boundaries (algebra and trust are WASM-safe).
+The internal layers follow the same structure.
+Nothing above depends on anything below it; the engine is portable along any of the dashed boundaries (Records / Algebra and Trust are portable to the browser).

 1. Provisioning